vaadin/vaadin-gradle-plugin/README.md

 ## Installation

-Check out the example project setups above for basic WAR project and Spring Boot:

 You need to add the following lines to your `build.gradle(.kts)` file (please check the latest version at [plugins.gradle.org](https://plugins.gradle.org/plugin/com.vaadin)):